Spam

 Social engineering attacks are similar to phishing attacks, but they involve manipulating the user into performing actions that compromise their security.
 For example, the attacker may send a spam email that appears to be from the user’s boss, asking them to transfer money to a certain account.
 If the user falls for the scam, they end up transferring money directly to the attacker.

-Spam filters are a key tool in the fight against spam.
+Email spam filters are a key tool in the fight against spam.
 They use a variety of techniques to identify and block spam emails, including keyword analysis, header analysis, and machine learning algorithms.
 Antivirus software is another important tool, as it can detect and remove malware that may be delivered via spam.

 Technical solutions

 Technical solutions are a crucial part of the fight against spam.
 These include spam filters, which identify and block spam emails, and antivirus software, which detects and removes malware.
 Spam filters use a variety of techniques to identify spam, including keyword analysis, header analysis, and machine learning algorithms.
 They can be very effective, but they are not perfect and can sometimes block legitimate emails or fail to block spam emails.
+Reporting spam helps improve the detection algorithms, and the technology used in a spam filter often involves Bayesian math and word frequency analysis to differentiate between spam and legitimate content.

 Antivirus software is another key tool in the fight against spam.
 It can detect and remove malware that may be delivered via spam.
 Most antivirus software uses signature-based detection, where it compares files on the user’s device to a database of known malware signatures.
 Some antivirus software also uses heuristic analysis, where it looks for behaviors or characteristics that are typical of malware.